tversteeg5/GEO4-2528_Thesis/README.md

 # Methodology Notebooks for District Heating Network and TES Analysis

-This repository contains the Jupyter notebooks used to support the methodology of the MSc thesis:
+This repository contains the Jupyter notebooks used to support the methodology of a MSc thesis.

-**Decentralized thermal energy storage in district heating for supply temperature reduction**: *A case study of the Arnhem district heating system*
+## Thesis context

+The thesis investigates how decentralized short-term TES can support lower supply temperature operation in existing district heating networks.

+The main research question is:

+**To what extent can decentralized short-term TES at the substation level enable lower supply temperature operation in existing second- and third-generation district heating networks?**

+The methodology was applied to the Arnhem district heating system.
+The analysis focused on the primary network and evaluated how TES near a hydraulically constrained downstream demand area can reduce peak transport requirements, lower required supply temperatures, and affect heat losses, source dispatch, emissions, heat pump performance, pumping energy, and levelized cost of heat.

 The notebooks document the modelling and analysis workflow used to evaluate whether decentralized short-term thermal energy storage (TES) at substation level can help reduce supply temperatures in an existing second- and third-generation district heating network.